 The employment recovery following the Great Recession was faster, but the gains were uneven.
-In 2018, household incomes for the bottom 20 percent of households were still lower than their pre-recession peak more than a decade earlier.5
+In 2018, household incomes for the bottom 20% of households were still lower than their pre-recession peak more than a decade earlier (Semega et al. 2019).